Mule Runtime High Availability (HA) Cluster Overview

-Listener-based transports read data using a protocol that fully supports concurrent multiple accessors.
+Listener-based connectors read data using a protocol that fully supports concurrent multiple accessors.
 Examples include JMS and VM.

-Listener-based transports are supported in clusters as described below:
+Listener-based connectors are supported in clusters as described below:

-Listener-based transports fully support multiple readers and writers.
+Listener-based connectors fully support multiple readers and writers.
 No special considerations apply either to input or to output.

-Note that, in a cluster, VM transport queues are a shared, cluster-wide resource.
-The cluster will automatically synchronize access to the VM transport queues.
-Because of this, a message written to a VM queue can be processed by any cluster node.
+Note that, in a cluster, VM connector queues are a shared, cluster-wide resource.
+The cluster will automatically synchronize access to the VM connector queues.
+Because of this, any cluster node can process a message written to a VM queue.
 This makes VM ideal for sharing work among cluster nodes.

-Resource-based transports read data from a resource that allows multiple concurrent accessors, but does not natively coordinate their use of the resource.
-Examples of resource-based transports include File, FTP, SFTP, E-mail, and JDBC.
+Resource-based connectors read data from a resource that allows multiple concurrent accessors, but does not natively coordinate their use of the resource.
+Examples of resource-based connectors include File, FTP, SFTP, E-mail, and JDBC.

-Resource-based transports are supported in clusters as described below:
+Resource-based connectors are supported in clusters as described below: